Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 ### 1. STATIC VARIABLES:

-a.
-A static variable in C is a special type of variable that retains its value across multiple function calls and persists throughout the entire execution of the program.
+1. A static variable in C is a special type of variable that retains its value across multiple function calls and persists throughout the entire execution of the program.
 - This is in contrast to automatic variables, which lose their value once the function they are declared in completes execution.

-	b.
-Syntax:
+2. Syntax:
 ⁃ `static data_type variable_name = initial_value;`
 	c.
 Properties of static variables in C:
 	⁃	Lifetime:
 	⁃	The lifetime of a static variable extends throughout the entire execution of the program.